DiegoHitzges/Learning-Depths-from-Events/README.md

 - **Inference**: To generate depth estimates for new data, use the `inference` notebook, which provides step-by-step guidance on performing inference with trained models.
 - **Visualization**: The `visualization` notebook enables you to visualize results, making it easy to compare predictions with ground truth data and analyze model performance.

-Additionally, the code is available as NumPy files.
+Additionally, the code is available as Python files.
 After adjusting file paths to match your directories, these can be executed directly for training, inference, or visualization without the need for Jupyter.